Overview

 Owen Desnoyers Memorial Award

 This award was established by family and friends in memory of Owen Desnoyers, who was the Executive Director of the RRC Students' Association for a number of years.
 A minimum two awards valued at $1000 each will be available annually to students enrolled in the final year of a diploma, certificate or degree program at Red River College Polytechnic.
 Eligible applicants will have attained a minimum GPA of 3.00; have been involved in the College community and contributed to student life at the College.
 To be considered, students should submit an application form, accompanied by a one-page essay describing how they meet the criteria for this bursary as indicated.
 Fall term application deadline is December 1st, and winter term application deadline is March 1st.
-Students are welcome to apply for each deadline but must submit a new (updated) application and essay.
 Please note the name of the award to enter on the application form and have additional requested documents ready to upload.

 Red River College Polytechnic Heritage Group Award